-Welding Helmet Range For Expert Professionals, to Hobbyist Beginners
+Welder's Helmet Range For Expert Professionals, to Hobbyist Beginners

 Welding helmets are PPE headgear for welders which give protection to the skin of the welder's face and neck as well as the eyes.
-Welding can cause flash burns, the intense UV light from arc welding techniques can cause intense sunburn like damage including arc eye, which is extremely unpleasant.
+Welding can cause flash burns.
+The intense UV light from arc welding techniques can cause intense sunburn like damage including arc eye, which is extremely unpleasant.
 This can result in long term damage to vision.

 How Have Welding Masks & Helmets Developed?